nidhaloff/deep-translator/README.rst

 Side Hint
 ----------

-Generally, I find the google and mymemory translators suitable for translating sentences, whereas the pons and linguee translators are good choices if you want to translate words.
+Generally, I find the google and mymemory translators suitable for translating texts/paragraphs, whereas the pons and linguee translators are good choices if you want to translate words.

 ========